Senzing MCP server

 Typical workspace_dir values: Linux `/tmp` or `~/sz-workspace`; macOS `~/sz-workspace`; sandboxed envs: explicit path under home (do NOT assume /tmp exists).
 Endpoint: https://mcp.senzing.com/mcp

 - download_resource - Download workflow resources by name.
-REQUIRED: pass `filename` (string) or `filenames` (array) — the call WILL FAIL without one.
+Pass `filename` (string) or `filenames` (array); calling with neither returns the list of available resources (it does not fail).

-Asset IDs are not stable across versions.
-If a previously-known ID fails to extract, call this tool again to obtain the current ID.
+If a previously-known fetch instruction stops working, call this tool again to obtain the current one.
 Endpoint: https://mcp.senzing.com/mcp

 - explain_error_code - Explain a Senzing error code with causes and resolution steps.
 Accepts formats: SENZ0005, SENZ-0005, 0005, or just 5.
 Returns error class, common causes, and specific resolution guidance Endpoint: https://mcp.senzing.com/mcp